Quantum Phase Sensitivity with Generalized Coherent States Based on Deformed su(1,1) and Heisenberg Algebras: QFI and Phase Estimation with Generalized Coherent States in MZI

 In the balanced case, the QFIs become:

 {

 }

-Similar analytical expressions for the generalized SU(1,1) coherent state can be obtained by replacing the average photon number and its variance with the corresponding expressions computed for the state given in \eqref{zsu}.
+Similar analytical expressions for the generalized SU(1,1) coherent state can be obtained by replacing the average photon number and its variance with the corresponding expressions computed for the state given in Eq. (\ref{z su}).
+Based on these derivations, the corresponding QFIs and QCRBs for the different phase estimation scenarios are summarized in Table \ref{tab1}.

 The behavior of the QFI in three different estimation scenarios namely, $F^{(a)}$, $F^{(b)}$ and $F^{(c)}$, is investigated as a function of the transmission coefficient of the first beam splitter.
 This analysis is carried out for both the generalized Heisenberg algebra coherent state and the generalized su(1,1) coherent state, using the parameter values $a=0.5$ and $d=2e=0.2$.
 For the GHA coherent state, the two-parameter QFI represented by $F^{(a)}_{GHA}$ achieves its maximum at the balanced beam splitter condition $|t|=|r| = 1/\sqrt{2}$, while it vanishes in the extreme cases where $|t|=0$ or $|t|=1$.
 The single-parameter QFI $F^{(b)}_{GHA}$ exhibits a linear increase with the transmission coefficient, starting from zero and reaching its peak value at full transmission.
 Meanwhile, $F^{(c)}$ corresponding to a symmetric phase shift, remains approximately constant regardless of the value of the transmission coefficient.
 A similar trend is observed when considering the generalized su(1,1) coherent state.
 The QFI $F^{(a)}_{su}$ again peaks at the balanced configuration and vanishes at the extremes.
 The single-parameter QFI $F^{(b)}_{su}$ shows a linear dependence on the transmission coefficient, while $F^{(c)}_{su}$ stays effectively constant throughout.
 Comparison of the two coherent states reveals that, across all scenarios, the GHA coherent state provides larger QFI values than the generalized su(1,1) coherent state, indicating superior performance in estimating the phase parameter.